JG Summit eyes 2026 with prudence after Petrochem hit

-JG Summit Holdings Inc. (JGS), the flagship of the Gokongwei Group, said it is taking a “prudent and disciplined” approach this year amid heightened global uncertainty.
+JG Summit Holdings Inc. (JGS), the flagship of the Gokongwei Group, said it is taking a “prudent and disciplined” approach to 2026 amid heightened global uncertainty.

 The conglomerate reported recurring net income from continuing operations of P31.9 billion in 2025, supported by strong leisure demand and sustained consumer consumption.